English Lilac Syringa vulgaris

 -

-Common lilac is a highly fragrant, spring-flowering shrub or small tree.
+Common lilac is a spring-flowering, perennial shrub or small tree in the olive family (Oleaceae).
 There are hundreds of cultivars available including single and double flowers of various colors including white, cream, rose, magenta, pinkish-purple, lavender, and purple.
-The pungently sweet fragrance is delightful but can be overpowering to some asthmatics.
+The specific epithet is Latin for “common.”

-Lilac does best in cold winter climates as they require a long period of winter chill for the buds to mature.
+Lilac does best in cold winter climates, as they require a long period of winter chill for the buds to mature.
+Some “low chill” cultivars have been developed, but even these perform best when they get an extended, cold winter rest.
 Late frost will sometimes kill the buds, so it is best sited in a protected location.
 It is tolerant of different soil types but does not do well in soil that is highly acidic or poorly drained.
+Most plants are grafted, so suckers should be removed from the rootstock to maintain the appearance and prevent unwanted spread.

 - See this plant in the following landscape: